stevob14/passivecash/index.md

 $41,675 | $83,350 | 15%
 $459,750 | $517,200 | 20%

-From this, you can see that individuals making <=$41,675 and joint couples making <=$83,350 are tax exempt from qualified dividends.
+From this, you can see that individuals making <=$41,675 and joint couples making <=$83,350 are tax-exempt from qualified dividends.
 It's important to note as of 2022, individuals making <= $12,950 and joint married couples making <= $25,900 will pay 0 federal taxes.
 This is the standard deduction that reduces your taxable income.
-Therefore if you were to make less than or equal to the standard deduction in total income, regardless of whether the dividends were qualified or not, the tax rate would be 0%.
+Therefore if you were to make less than or equal to the standard deduction in total income, regardless of whether the dividends were qualified, the tax rate would be 0%.

-If you want to avoid dividend taxes altogether, investing dividend paying stocks in a retirement account is the way to go.
+If you want to avoid dividend taxes altogether, investing dividend-paying stocks in a retirement account is the way to go.
 Retirement accounts such as a 401(k) and a Roth IRA are two such examples.
-Within these accounts, your dividends will grow tax free.
-If you were interested in investing in REIT funds, it may be ideal to hold these in a retirement account.
+Within these accounts, your dividends will grow tax-free.
+If you were interested in investing in REIT funds, holding these in a retirement account may be ideal.
 However, there are some [advantages to holding REIT in a taxable account](https://seekingalpha.com/article/4158333-advantages-of-reits-in-taxable-account).

 There are some exceptions.
 For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
 VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66% and pays monthly.

-Finally, if you're ready to get started in earning dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
+Finally, if you're ready to earn dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
 In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), and DRIP(dividend reinvestment).
 Sign up at [Robinhood](https://join.robinhood.com/stephec1028) and get up to $200 in free stock.

 ### High Yield Savings Accounts

-High yield savings accounts are online accounts that pay multitudes more than a standard savings account.
-Lets say you have $100 dollars that you would like to deposit to a traditional savings account.
+High-yield savings accounts are online accounts that pay multitudes more than a standard savings account.
+Let's say you have $100 that you would like to deposit to a traditional savings account.
 On average, a traditional savings account may offer a .06% interest rate.
 This means that in 12 months, your $100 would be (100 * .0006) + 100 = $100.06.
-Now lets say you invest this same $100 in a high yield savings account.
-At the time of writing this article, the best interest rate offered is ~1.75%.
+Now lets say you invest this same $100 in a high-yield savings account.
+When writing this article, the best interest rate offered is ~1.75%.
 This is ~29 times the average interest rate offered at a traditional savings account.
 In 12 months, your $100 would be (100 * .0175) + 100 = $101.75.

-Lets scale things up and say you wanted to make $500/month passively.
+Let's scale things up and say you wanted to make $500/month passively.

 #### Traditional Savings Account